0xWise64/0xWise64/README.md

 ## ~# whoami

-- 👋 Howdy, I'm Kerolos Atef (AKA 0xWise and 3x3s).
+- 👋 Howdy, I'm Kerolos Atef (AKA 0xWise).
 I am a computer programmer and hacker.
 I have over 6 years of combined experience in hacking (4+ years.) and freelance programming (3+ years.).
 Proficient at identifying and exploiting vulnerabilities in various systems, including web apps, android apps, desktop apps, source code audit and more.

 ## What i'm skilled at